 - Eastern: Separated from the rest of the park by College Point Boulevard, the Queens Botanical Gardens is more readily accessible from Main Street, south of downtown Flushing.

 Please note that the Park is normally a safe place, but violent crime has happened here.
 It would not be wise to stay after dark or after the Park's official close at 9 p.m.
 The Park is quite large, and it pays to keep aware when in isolated areas or alone.

 What We Like

 The Unisphere is simply an inspiring sight.
-The soccer teams and cricket bowlers, the strollers and joggers, the families and skate boarders, they are all what make the park great.
+The soccer teams and cricket bowlers, the strollers and joggers, the families and skateboarders, they are all things that make the park great.

 What We Don't Like